 The Visitor Center is located right at the park entrance and is also a gift shop and café.
 It has automatic doors, accessible restroom stalls, and a separate family unit restroom as well as a lowered counter at the information desk if you have questions or want a map.
 Zion National Park also has free spring drinking water, so fill up your water bottle, and remember not to drink directly from natural water sources within the park.
 You can also catch the free in-park shuttle at the Visitor Center; otherwise, the shuttle has several stations it stops at along the scenic drive.

 Trails and Hiking

 Not too far from the Visitor Center is the Pa’rus Trail, the first of two accessible trails at Zion National Park.
 To access the trailhead, you can either stroll on a paved trail from the Visitor Center and through the South Campground to reach it or start at the Canyon Junction, which happens to also be a shuttle stop.
 The trail is 3.5 miles long (5.6 kilometers) with a 50 feet (15 meters) change in elevation.
 It’s estimated that this trail will take at least two hours.
-If heat intolerant, then plan to hike this trail in the morning, the earlier the better, as there is little shade on this trail and it gets hot in the Zion Canyon.
+If heat intolerant, then plan to hike this trail in the morning, the earlier the better, as there is little shade on this trail and it gets hot in Zion Canyon.
 It’s also good for everyone to prepare by wearing a hat and sunscreen and bringing plenty of water.
-For the most part, the trail is relatively flat, the change in elevation is very gradual and there are only a few small inclines.
+For the most part, the trail is relatively flat, the elevation change is very gradual and there are only a few small inclines.
 The Pa’rus Trail has some beautiful desert landscapes with great views of the canyon.
 Closer to the Canyon Junction, the Pa’rus Trail meanders back and forth over the North Fork Virgin River and is quite picturesque.